kinopio-club/kinopio-help/posts/restoring-removed-cards-and-spaces.md

 ---
-title: Adding Images to Cards
+title: Restoring Removed Cards and Spaces
 tags: ['How to Use']
 color: cyan
 ---
-# Restoring Removed Cards and Spaces

 If you've accidentally removed/deleted a card or space, you can restore it back through `Removed`.
 In the `Cards` tab, you'll be able to restore or permanently remove cards that have been removed in the current space.